haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 and keeps track of the [imported modules](https://www.npmjs.com/package/postcss-import#dependency-message-support) and their transitive dependencies in the module graph.

-CSS code is mostly intact in the HTML source.
+Other than this, CSS code is mostly intact in the HTML source.
-Only URLs are rewritten.

 Handling `<script>` elements is more-or-less the same.